 November 11, 2015/ Maria Parker

-We are honored to welcome Rob DeCou to the Cruzbike tribe and racing team.
+We are honored to welcome Rob DeCou to the Cruzbike community and racing team.
 Getting to know Rob and his wife Kristin over the past few months has been wonderful.
 They are passionate and kind and we are proud to work with both of them and to have them represent Cruzbike and 3000 Miles to a Cure racing the V20 and fundraising for brain cancer research.

 Rob brings considerable ultra endurance experience to his Vendetta V20 racing efforts and an incredible passion to to all that he does.
 That passion is taking him, his crew and his Vendetta V20 from Oceanside, CA to Annapolis, MD in the 2016 Solo Race Across America to raise funds for brain cancer research.
 Lucia and I are traveling to Borrego Springs, CA this weekend to support him and Jason Perez, who will also be racing a Vendetta V20, at the 6-12-24 Hour World Time Trial Championships.
 Rob took a few minutes this week for a pre-race Q and A: